Rayne (BloodRayne): Appearances

-In BloodRayne games

 Rayne is a human vampire hybrid called a dhampir, born in 1915.
 Her human mother was raped by her vampire father, Kagan.
 Kagan later murdered her mother's entire family so that the only family member Rayne could turn to was him.
 This was a policy for all of the dhampir he sired or "created", possibly so that humans wouldn't revolt and use the vampiric weakness of the Sun, water, and holy relics against them.
 In the 1930s, she spent her teenage years trying to hunt down and kill her father, to avenge her family.
 She led a life of juvenile delinquency; using her vampiric powers and bloodlust to hunt down her father and avenge her mother.
 Her search led her to Europe, where she murdered several vampires before being apprehended.
 She claimed that her victims had been vampires, but was disbelieved by the authorities, but quickly managed to escape from them and continue her hunt.
 Recognizing her dhampir nature as well as her skills at hunting vampires, she was recruited into the mysterious Brimstone Society via an invitation.
 The Brimstone Society sent her on missions to eliminate supernatural threats to the world, including those involving vampires as well as demons and unnatural apex predators.
 One of these missions required her to use her vampiric powers against the Nazis during World War II, who were on the verge of using magical artifacts to bring the demon lord Beliar back to life.
 Rayne also learned of a plan to use demonic parasites called 'Daemites' against the enemies of the Nazis, after they had been tested on prisoners.
 The background to the story is influenced by the existence of various historically real Nazi occult groups such as the Thule society.